How to opt in for toast notifications (Windows Runtime apps)

 The following example shows the XML that is inserted in the package.appxmanifest file as a result of these choices.
 The ForegroundText and BackgroundColor attributes are added to the manifest's VisualElements element.

-The app's 30x30 logo image is displayed in the lower right corner of each toast notification, to identify to the user which app has raised it.
+The app's small logo image is displayed in the lower right corner of each toast notification, to identify to the user which app has raised it.

 The following example shows the XML that is inserted in the package.appxmanifest file as a result of these choices.
 The SmallLogo attribute is added to the manifest's VisualElements element.